doko89/traefik-wordpress/README.md

-Ansible Role: Containerized WordPress
+Ansible Role: Traefik WordPress
 =========

 This Ansible playbook will Deploy & run Docker Compose project for WordPress instance.
 It will also configure Let's Encrypt certificates for specified domain.
 It consists of 3 separate containers running:
 * WordPress (PHP7 FPM)
+* Nginx
-* Nginx (enabled with Let's Encrpt HTTPS encryption)
+* Traefik (enabled with Let's Encrpt HTTPS encryption)
 * MariaDB

-This role was created as part of [containerized-wordpress-project](https://github.com/AdnanHodzic/containerized-wordpress-project)
+This role was created as part of [Traefik Wordpress](https://github.com/doko89/traefik-wordpress)

 Requirements
 ------------